saddieeiddas/cu-events/README.md

 Overview
 -----------
 Provides the ability to listen for changing data from the client, grouped by topic, with a one-to-one relationship with the handlesSomething flags from .ui files.
-So, if writing a UI that deals with character data, listen for "character" events.
+So, if writing a UI that deals with character data, listen for 'character' events.

 ### Installation